mortarbug/AnalyticalToolkit/README.md

 Maximum Likelihood Estimator.R
 -Takes data and finds MLE parameters using MASS library
 Bootstrap Estimation.R
--Finds the bootstrap estimates and standard error for mean, median, standard deviation of a dataset
+-Finds the bootstrap estimates and standard error for mean, median,
+-  standard deviation, and median absolute deviation of a dataset

 # Survival Analysis